Volunteer in BCISD

 Registration is OPEN to volunteer in Bay City ISD!

-History of the CARES Program
+History of the Volunteer Program

-The continued success of the CARES program requires the enthusiastic support of the school administration and faculty and a reliable volunteer organization.
+The continued success of the volunteer program requires the enthusiastic support of the school administration and faculty and a reliable volunteer organization.
 Each school determines what its needs are.
 Then in consultation with the volunteer, campus coordinators determine the kinds of services to be provided to meet those needs.
 No program is initiated unless the principal approves and volunteers are assigned to only those teachers who ask for them.